odpi/egeria/open-metadata-implementation/governance-servers/open-lineage-services/open-lineage-services-client/README.md

 The OLS client provides language-specific client packages to make it easier for applications to call the interface.

-Details are provides in the [Java client documentation](docs/user/java-client/README.md).
+Details are provides in the [Java Client documentation](docs/user/java-client/README.md).

 ----